DHJComical/celeritas-mirror/README.md

 Celeritas is a free and open-source performance mod for Minecraft clients.
 It is a fork of Embeddium, which itself was based on the last FOSS-licensed version of Sodium.

-Note that Celeritas is not released on CurseForge or Modrinth, and I provide no support or guarantee of active maintenance.
-This is simply a hobby project, with the source code made available for others who might be interested.
-The code remains LGPL-3.0, so other projects (including Embeddium) should feel free to incorporate bugfixes and features they find useful.
+I maintain this mod for personal use/experimentation and make the source code available for others who might be interested.
+I have no plans to release binaries on CurseForge or Modrinth, and I provide no guarantee of active maintenance or bugfixes.
+That said, the code remains LGPL-3.0, so other projects under a compatible license (including Embeddium) should feel free to incorporate bugfixes and features they find useful.

 ## How to build